 UAF Financial Aid and Scholarships

 In general, you will be able to use your current Financial Aid, such as a student loan or a Pell Grant, for an exchange or study abroad program.
 You'll be able to use many UAF scholarships no matter which program you participate in, including the UA Scholars award and the Alaska Performance Scholarship.
 Dependent Tuition Waivers may only be used on international or north2north exchanges and NSE programs on Plan B, not for study abroad programs nor for NSE Plan A. VA benefits may only apply to exchange or NSE programs, NOT programs through a program provider.
-VA will only pay for international exchange when courses are required for degree-completion, and UAF does not offer the courses needed.
+VA will only pay for international exchange when courses are required for degree-completion.
 NSE participants must verify that courses will apply to degree-completion.